fatemehhi/executivesummary/publicsummary.md

-Current media and journalism is depicting the reality of the current state of the planet, inciting panic among the public. **Climate Anxiety** is defined as anxious feelings about climate change regardless of whether the individual is directly impacted (Schwartz et al., 2022).
+Current media and journalism are depicting the reality of the current state of the planet, inciting panic among the public. **Climate Anxiety** is defined as anxious feelings about climate change regardless of whether the individual is directly impacted (Schwartz et al., 2022).